ENG

 Climate-Smart Solutions for Local Communities

-The Queen Rearing Program from the New Agriculture New Generation (NANG) NGO, focuses on local beekeepers, ensuring they are equipped with the skills required to maintain healthy bee colonies in today’s climate.
+The Queen Rearing Program from the New Agriculture New Generation (NANG) NGO, focuses on equipping local beekeepers in Thessaly and Evia with the skills required to maintain healthy bee colonies in today’s climate.
 Local beekeepers undergo comprehensive training on how to adapt to changing climatic conditions, for example through practices that genetically strengthen their colonies, minimize the use of harmful agrochemicals and that manage disease outbreaks effectively.

 “The resilience of farmers and beekeepers has been extraordinary,” says Archonto Antonatu, Fundraising Manager at New Agriculture New Generation.
 “But they need the tools to adapt.
 Our program strengthens bee populations while training beekeepers in sustainable practices that will benefit them long term.”